cortesi/modd/README.md

     $ go get github.com/cortesi/modd/cmd/modd

-Note that modd requires *bash* to be on your PATH.
+Note that modd requires *bash* or *sh* to be on your PATH.
 On Windows, one easy way to accomplish this is to use [Babun](https://babun.github.io/).

 # Quick start